-By default, the top most Performance Diagnostic chart pulls the data for one hour, starting from current date and time.
+By default, the top most Performance Diagnostic chart (see Figure 15.2) pulls the data for one hour, starting from current date and time.
 The default range selection in hours in the first chart can be customized in the Performance Diagnostic section of the Preferences dialog under the File menu.
 You can also use the Preferences dialog to display Performance Diagnostic in a new browser tab.
 Use Open in New Browser Tab? to display the Performance Diagnostics dashboard in a new browser tab.

-Fig. 2: The Performance Diagnostics chart
+Figure 15.2 - The Performance Diagnostics chart.

 Use the Last drop-down list box to select the duration for which you want to see the chart.
 Select the 1 hour, 4 hours, 12 hours, or 24 hours.
-You can also select the date and time through which you want the data to be displayed.
+You can also select the date and time through which you want the data to be displayed (see Figure 15.3).

-Fig. 3: Selecting a date
+Figure 15.3 - Selecting a date.

 The first chart displays the number of wait events that have occurred over the period of time that is selected for the charts.
-You can narrow down the timeline in the first chart to analyze the data for a specific period.
+You can narrow down the timeline in the first chart to analyze the data for a specific period (see Figure 15.4).
 The second chart displays the total number of wait events of each type, for the timeline that you select in the first chart.
 You can select the specific wait event types for which you want to analyze the data.